How I built my own AI council to start every day

 It's improved my life in ways I didn't expect.
 I'm more informed with less effort.
 I'm thinking about my own notes more critically.
 I'm getting perspectives I wouldn't have considered on my own.
 And I'm doing it all while I make my morning coffee and feed my son Flynn.

-Building this system taught me something important: we don't have to accept the default way information comes to us.
-We can shape it.
-We can filter it.
-We can combine it with our own thoughts and get perspectives that challenge us to grow.
+Building this system taught me that we don't have to accept the default way information comes to us.
+We can shape it, filter it, and combine it with our own thoughts to get perspectives that challenge us to grow.

-The tools are there.
-The AI models are powerful enough.
-The automation platforms are accessible enough.
+The tools are there, the AI models are powerful enough, and the automation platforms are accessible enough.
 What's missing is just the willingness to spend a weekend building something that will save you hours every week and make those hours more valuable.

-If you're drowning in newsletters, scattered notes, and generic news feeds, consider this: what would your perfect morning briefing look like?
+If you're drowning in newsletters, scattered notes, and generic news feeds, think about what your perfect morning briefing would look like.
 What would it include?
 What perspective would it offer?
+The system is pretty straightforward to build once you know what you want.